gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 ### References

 Contentful reference fields will create [Union type](https://graphql.org/learn/schema/#union-types) fields.
-To access data [Inline fragments](https://graphql.org/learn/queries/#inline-fragments) need to be used.
+[Inline fragments](https://graphql.org/learn/queries/#inline-fragments) should be used to access the data on these fields.

-For example, if you have `Product` and `Category` Content Models in Contentful space and `Product` has `categories` field that reference `Category` entries, you can get list of categories for product by querying:
+See below for a references example where you query for categories on a product:

 ```graphql
 {